spryker/spryker-docs/docs/scos/dev/tutorials-and-howtos/howtos/howto-process-incoming-HTTP-requests-for-order-updates.md

 {% endinfo_block %}

+Trigger OMS event and checking if it affected some items or not is one possible way to understand that order _was_ in a proper state.
 Another way to check the order items' status is to check the current state of all items in the Database (spy_sales_order_item_state).
 It can be useful in some cases.
 This way can be a bit faster but prone to the issue of a concurrent request and not recommended.

 #### Processing with a dedicated Jenkins worker